What’s the first word that comes to mind when you think of Norway? It seems that for many people it’s ‘expensive’.

-Is it cheaper to rent a cabin or stay at a private apartment or Airbnb instead of a hotel?
+Is it cheaper to rent a cabin or stay at a private apartment instead of a hotel?

-TIP: The best way to save on accommodation costs in Norway is to book well in advance, especially if traveling in high season.
-You can find best deals for Norway accommodation here.
+PRO TIP: The best way to save on accommodation costs in Norway is to book well in advance, especially if traveling in the high season.
+You can find the best deals for Norway accommodation here.